Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <p> Unlike the IDW model, kriging is based on a description of spatial autocorrelation given by sample data, as the user must create a function to model the spatial autocorrelation with a semivariogram.
 Kriging is an optimal method in the sense that it makes the best use of what can be inferred about the spatial structure in the interpolation surface from an analysis of the sample points.
 Kriging also allows for the quantification of interpolation errors and analysis of uncertainty, which lends it more statistical rigor.
 Unlike the IDW method, kriging has several assumptions concerning the underlying dataset. </p> <br>
     <ol>
-    <li> The interpolation surface has a constant mean, with no underlieing trend. </li>
+    <li> The interpolation surface has a constant mean, with no underlying trend. </li>
     <li> The data arise from a stochastic stationary process. </li>
     <li> The variation of the surface is the same in each direction (also known as isotropic).  </li>
     <li> The semivariogram consists of a mathematical model with clearly defined user parameters. </li>
     <li> The same semivariogram is applied over the entire study area. </li>
     </ol> <br>

-<p> The differences between kriging and the idw model are visualized in the illustration below (Figure 10).
+<p> The differences between kriging and the IDW model are visualized in the illustration below (Figure 10).
 Note that kriging uses the distance between each point to create a weighted value, whereas the IDW searches for a certain number of points and assigns a value of one for included values and zero for excluded values.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/j2TlB49.png" alt="IDWvKriging" style="width:100%;max-width:625px">